Failing a Test Dream Meaning (What Your Subconscious May Be Telling You)

 There’s also that feeling of being caught off guard.
 Like you should’ve known something, prepared more, or handled things differently.

-What this dream could be reflecting
+What does this dream symbolize?

 Tests in dreams often symbolize pressure, expectations, and self-evaluation.